 “This whole thing started as sort of a sit around drinking beer kind of idea,” Dick Cantwell, head brewer at Elysian Brewery, says about his annual pumpkin beer festival.
-“We started with six of ours and six guests and then over the years it has ballooned.
+“We started with six of ours and six guests and then over the years bounce round bounce house it has ballooned.
 This year we brewed nine pumpkin brews of our own and then we had 22 guest pumpkin ales from other breweries.”

 My conversation with Cantwell has been a refreshing one.
 It reminded me why American beer culture is so unique.
 It is open to everything — even the absurd — and is therefore growing in directions that traditional beer enthusiasts seldom consider.
 While drinkers and brewers around the world find pale ales, pilsners, and even Belgian Tripels to be acceptable varieties of beer, many wouldn’t feel the same about the beverages that appear at Elysian’s Pumpkin Ale Festival.

 According to Cantwell’s tally, their festival has featured sour pumpkin ales, barrel aged pumpkin ales, Belgian styles, lager styles, pumpkin aged pumpkin ales (yes, that’s beer aged inside of a pumpkin), spontaneously fermented pumpkin ales, and even a smoked pumpkin ale.
 When Cantwell told German brewers about the beers he has experimented with, he was met with laughter.

 Upon contacting Dick, I too was skeptical about the legitimacy of the more extreme craft brews.
 One of my first evenings back in the United States this October, a friend bought me Screamin’ Pumpkin Spiced Ale from the Michigan Brewing Company.

 “This is a great fall beer,” he said.